 Kansas City saxophonist Charlie "Yardbird" Parker was born August 29th, 1920.
 To learn more about Parker and celebrate his birthday all month long, the American Jazz Museum presents an array of free programming opportunities!

-In partnership with Marr Sound Archives and the Miller Nichols Library at The University of Missouri-Kansas City, "Bird's Fixings" features a panel discussion and tribute jam for Kansas City saxophone legend Charlie “Yardbird” Parker!
+In partnership with Marr Sound Archives and the Miller Nichols Library at The University of Missouri-Kansas City, "Bird's Fixings" features a historic panel discussion accompanied by Parker's favorite food: chicken!

 There will be a cash bar at this event.